MacroMacro/frontend-capstone-wolverines/README.md

 ## **Description**

-We designed an e-commerce website with user-friendly interfaces to reflect the nested data retrieved from the API.
+We designed an e-commerce website with user-friendly interfaces to reflect the nested product data retrieved from the API, with a local server to post and get requests.

 The webpage mainly consists four sections: Product Overview, Related Products and Outfit, Questions and Answers, and Ratings and Reviews.

 ## **Intallation**
 _npm install_: install necessary dependencies for this project.<br>